 The way we shop for Christmas has changed over the years.
-Many of us have memories of eagerly circling what we wanted in the Argos catalogue, but those days of flipping through physical pages are now a distant memory, and online ecommerce has taken its place.
+Remember eagerly circling everything you wanted in the Argos catalogue?
+The days of flipping through paper pages are now a distant memory, and online shopping has become the go-to.
 Now, shoppers usually start their purchase journey on Google or Amazon.

 Understanding how your audience is shopping and what they expect from retailers is key to having a successful holiday season.
 With more and more people hunting for Christmas goodies online, ecommerce retailers need to keep up and optimise accordingly.